amar13140/Guess-the-Number/README.md

 Run index.html in your browser
 📸 Screenshot

-(Add your screenshot file in the repo and replace the name if needed)
+(Add your updated UI screenshot here)

 🧠 How It Works
-A random number is generated
+Random number is generated
 Each guess is compared with the previous one
-The game calculates distance:
+Distance logic:
 Closer → Warmer 🔥
 Farther → Colder ❄️
 📈 Future Improvements
-Difficulty levels (Easy / Medium / Hard)
-Sound effects 🔊
+🎵 Sound effects
-High score tracking 🏆
+🏆 High score system
-Mobile optimization 📱
+🌙 Dark/Light mode toggle
+🎉 Win animations (confetti)
+📱 Enhanced mobile UI
 🤝 Contributing

 Contributions are welcome!
-Feel free to fork this repo and improve it.
+Feel free to fork and improve this project.

 📄 License

-This project is open-source and available under the MIT License.
+This project is open-source under the MIT License.

 🙌 Acknowledgements

-Inspired by classic number guessing games with enhanced logic.
+Inspired by classic number guessing games, redesigned with a modern UI approach.

+💡 Mini Caption (for repo or LinkedIn)

+🚀 Upgraded my Guess the Number game with a modern glassmorphism UI + neon effects.
+Simple logic, premium look!